jperram92/RustGame/README.md

 - `my_game_project/` - The Rust backend server
   - Built with Axum, Tokio, and Serde
   - Implements game logic and AI
-- `client-deploy/` - The web client for GitHub Pages
+- `docs/` - Documentation and the web client for GitHub Pages
-- `docs/` - Documentation and learning resources

 ## Development